-These websites can help with jobsearch, and also with creating your resume.
+These websites can help with a job search, and also with creating your resume.
 Once your resume is up to scratch, look online, ask around about jobs, and approach businesses:

-If you are looking for work, there are 2 main income support payments you might be eligible for if you are looking for work:
+If you are looking for work, there are 2 main income support payments you might be eligible for:

 JobSeeker Payment for job seekers between 22 and Age Pension age

-Youth Allowance for job seekers 16 to 21
+Youth Allowance for job seekers 16 to 24 depending on your circumstances

 You may get ONE of these payments if you are:

-completing approved study or training to help you get a job
+– completing approved study or training to help you get a job; or

-If you are receiving income support, you may be connected with a Jobactive employment service provider.
+If you are receiving income support, you may be connected with a Workforce Australia employment service provider.
 These organisations ensure you do the things you need to keep your payments, and are designed to help you get your resume sorted, undertake appropriate training and connect you with jobs and employers.